coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/22.workflow-functions/item.md

             }
         ```
     * There are a few standards you have to follow:
-        * It is reccommended that your function starts with **`__cb_`**.
+        * It is recommended that your function starts with **`__cb_`**.
         * Your function should have **only one parameter** called **`$arr`**, regardless of how many inputs your implementation actually has.
 As named, your input at this point is going to come as an array (of your parameters).
-        * **[file]** is a placeholder for the category function belongs.
-For example, if your function does string manipulation, it belongs to the file `strings.php`; if it's a math operation, it belongs to `math.php` etc. Your function can belong to any file in this directory, otherwise is highly advised to create a new one.
+        * **[file]** is a placeholder for the category function.
+For example, if your function does string manipulation, it belongs to the file `strings.php`; if it's a math operation, it belongs to `math.php`, etc. Your function can belong to any file in this directory, otherwise is highly advised to create a new one.

 * **`modules/com_vtiger_workflow/expression_engine/VTExpressionEvaluater.inc`**
     * Here, you link the function with an abstract name.
 This referral name is going to be used in the expression picker.